 The EYFS will be monitored in line with the School Development Plan by the Headteacher for EYFS in the first instance.
 The EYFS team regularly discuss EYFS practice, providing feedback to the school Leaders and the Headteacher, raising any issues that require discussion.
-Work scrutiny by curriculum subject leader take place on a termly basis and EYFS is included in those monitoring drop-ins.
+Work scrutiny by curriculum subject leaders will take place on a termly basis.